shlevy/nix-exec/README.md

 The `filename` argument can be the result of a derivation, in which case `nix-exec` will build the derivation before trying to dynamically load it.

+Note that the `PrimOpFun` must return a value that is properly forced, i.e. not a thunk or an un-called function application.

 Configuration settings
 -----------------------